wispborne/persean-chronicles/README.md

 Avanitia for proof-reading and providing an incredible amount of feedback.

-Selkie for Telos ship sprites and so many ideas.
+Selkie for Telos ship sprites, Ethersight icon, and so many ideas.

 Nia for Telos vfx, weapon sprites, and polish.